caretak3r/secrets-router/ADR.md

 - ❌ **Not Supported**: Requirement is not met or contradicts the approach

 **Key Findings:**
-- **Option 1** meets all core requirements with full support for caching, RBAC, and multi-backend access
+- **Option 1** meets all core requirements with full support for RBAC and multi-backend access.
+Caching deferred to long-term.
-- **Option 2** similar to Option 1 but requires custom authorization (not native RBAC)
+- **Option 2** similar to Option 1 but requires custom authorization (not native RBAC).
+Caching deferred to long-term.
-- **Option 3** meets requirements but adds significant operational complexity
+- **Option 3** meets requirements but adds significant operational complexity.
+Caching deferred to long-term.
 - **Option 4** fails to meet core requirements (no just-in-time API, requires secret mounting)

 ## Consequences